-This step cannot be performed if sutures are holding the stopper at the skin level (the stopper often looks like a small disk or tabs on either side of the tube, see Figure 2).
+This step cannot be performed if sutures are holding the stopper at skin level (the stopper often looks like a small disk or tabs on either side of the tube, see Figure 2).
 Shortly after installation, swelling of the abdomen around the tube may occur, causing tension and discomfort.
-If the stopper DOES NOT HAVE SUTURES, the gap between the skin and the stopper must be adjusted (the stopper can be slid along the tube to maintain 5 mm (1/4 inch) of spacing).

-Adjustment the stopper is important because, if the stopper is not tight enough, the tube will move, causing the insertion site to widen.
-On the other hand, if it is too tight, it may cause an injury to the skin.
+If the stopper DOES NOT HAVE SUTURES, the gap between the skin and the stopper needs to be adjusted (the stopper can be slid along the tube to maintain 5 mm (1⁄4 inch) of spacing).
+This adjustment is important because, if the stopper is not tight enough, the tube will move, causing the site to widen.
+If, on the other hand, it is too tight, it may injure the skin.

-To avoid widening of the tube insertion site, it is important to keep the tube at 90 degrees to the surface of the belly.
+To avoid widening the tube insertion site, it is also important to keep the tube at 90 degrees To the surface of the belly.
 The tube should not "pull" to the sides.
 A securement device can be added to hold the tube in place and prevent excessive tension on the insertion site.
-Discuss this with your resource person if necessary.
+Discuss with your resource person if necessary.

-Tube mobilization:
+Rotation/mobilization: